About PROOF

 January 23, 2023: The Post News feed associated with the author of Proof becomes the first ever “verified account” on that social media platform that does not belong to a major-media news organization or an individual formally associated with Post as an employee, advisor, or investor.
 This unlooked-for—but certainly welcome—honor, granted on the same day the first media outlets and Post associates got their verified-account checkmarks on the site, is the byproduct of the Post News feed associated with Proof having been the first on the platform to receive a financial payout from the company, a pre-arranged event that requires the same identity-verification protocols as the account verification process.

-April 3, 2023: Proof establishes an April 2023 high for new daily website visitors (91,298), the highest daily traffic at Proof since February 2021, when the site was just weeks old.
+April 3, 2023: Proof establishes an April 2023 high for daily website views (91,298), the highest daily traffic at Proof since February 2021, when the site was just weeks old.
 This total will be bested just nine weeks later, however (see June 8, 2023).

 May 24, 2023: The Extras section at Proof is folded into the Marginalia section.